-The data cache (Dcache) is a dual-read-ported, single-write-ported, 8K-byte cache.
-It is a write-through, read-allocate, direct-mapped, physical cache with 32-byte blocks.
+The data cache (Dcache) is a dual-read-ported, single-write-ported, 8KB cache.
+It is a write-through, read-allocate, direct-mapped, byte-accessible, physical cache with 32-byte blocks and data parity at the byte level.

 2.1.6.2 Instruction Cache